 There is some vitamin D you made in the summer that will be stored in your fat, but your levels will dip below what we believe is optimal.

 Five minutes [of exposure on the forearms and face] can be enough mid-day sun, particularly during the winter months, or anytime during the year for people not getting enough mid-day sun, and for [those with light skin] at low enough latitudes.

 But, particularly [those living] at higher latitudes, with darker skin, people who are older, or those who have jobs where they’re inside all day—no matter how sunny it is outside, [they] should get their vitamin D from supplements.

 Dr. Greger: For people not getting enough mid-day sun, I recommend taking 2,000 International Units (IU) of vitamin D per day, which is what I do.

 While vitamin D2 comes from plant sources, vitamin D3 is often made from lanolin, a derivative of sheep’s wool.
 I asked Dr. Greger if there are plant-based supplement alternatives.

 Dr. Greger: All D2 sources come from fungi, from mushrooms.
 And there are now plant-based sources of D3, which are made from lichen.

 A word of caution: You can take too many vitamin D supplements, resulting in high blood calcium levels, which can lead to nausea, constipation, confusion, abnormal heart rhythm, and even kidney stones.
 So please stay within doctor-recommended doses.

-Anyways, if you enjoyed basking in the rays of vegan education, be sure to share this post around.
-And I’d love to hear from you: Where do your get your vitamin D?
+I hope you enjoyed hearing from Dr. Greger on the matter of how to get vitamin D on a vegan diet.
+I’d love to hear from you: Where do your get your vitamin D?
 Let me know in the comments!

 — Emily Moran Barwick